-Homeowners are rushing to claim savings this fall like never before!
+Homeowners are rushing to claim savings this winter like never before!

 Trusted sources—like HGTV and the U.S. Department of Energy—have gone on record, talking about the amazing benefits of window replacements.

 With advancements in window technology, unusually high discounts from contractors and looming winter temperatures, this is the best time to upgrade!
 Here are the 3 main ways to take advantage of this rare opportunity:

 Most homeowners are eligible to receive a sizable green-energy tax credit when they upgrade their windows this Winter.
 On top of saving hundreds with this tax break, many homeowners can qualify for additional tax reductions from their state and utility company.